JeffersonLab/jaws/README.md

 The alarm system relies on Kafka not only for notification of changes, but for [Event Sourcing](https://martinfowler.com/eaaDev/EventSourcing.html) - everything is stored in Kafka and the entire state of the system is built by replaying messages.
 All topics have compaction enabled to remove old messages that would be overwritten on replay.
 Compaction is not very aggressive though so some candidates for deletion are often lingering when clients connect so they must be prepared to handle the ordered messages on replay as ones later in the stream with the same key overwrite ones earlier.
 To modify a record simply set a new one with the same key.

 ### Supporting Topics and Schemas
-In addition to the three core topics, the following topics provide value add via various supporting apps:
+In addition to the three core topics, the following topics provide extra features:

 | Topic | Description | Key Schema | Value Schema | Note |
 |-------|-------------|------------|--------------|------|